MicrosoftDocs/PowerShell-Docs/gallery/psget/module/PreReleaseModule.md

 * The ModuleVersion included in the module manifest must be a 3-part version if a prerelease version is used, and must comply with existing PowerShell versioning.
 The version format would be A.B.C, where A, B, and C are all integers.
 * The PrereleaseString is specified in the module manifest, in the PSData section of PrivateData.
-PrereleaseString is a string which should begin with a hyphen, and may contain ASCII alphanumerics and hyphen [0-9A-Za-z-].
+PrereleaseString is a string which may contain ASCII alphanumerics and hyphen [0-9A-Za-z-].
 Detailed requirements on the PrereleaseString string are below.

 An example section of a module manifest that defines a module as a prerelease would look like the following:
 ```powershell